-Dominican conductor seen internationally as one of the top rising Caribbean artists in both symphonic and operatic fields.
-His latest review in conducting Bellini’s opera Norma by the St. Louis Post-Dispatch conveys: “Darwin had the orchestra sounding great from the first measures of the overture and maintained a good balance between stage and pit.
+Having recently conducted Vincenzo Bellini’s monumental opera Norma, the St. Louis Post-Dispatch remarked: “Darwin had the orchestra sounding great from the first measures of the overture and maintained a good balance between stage and pit.
 He has a fine feel for the nuances of the bel canto style, and knows to breathe with the singers”.

-A fervent opera conductor as well regarded for his “passionate and precise baton”, Darwin has received outstanding reviews and public praise for conducting Verdi’s Il Trovatore, Bizet’s Carmen, Rossini’s L’Italiana in Algeri, Gershwin’sPorgy and Bess, Donizetti’s Elisir D’Amoreand Bizet’s Pearl Fishers.
-Early in his career, he was appointed Cover Conductor for the Florida Grand Opera (Don Pasquale, Carmen, Norma, Barber of Seville), Opera Naples (La Boheme), the Palm Beach Symphony Orchestra and the Florida International University Symphony Orchestra.
-In 2011 he conducted the Dominican premiere of Anton Bruckner’s “Symphony No. 7” with the Música Sacra Philharmonic to great acclaim and in 2016 received the prestigious Premio Soberanoas Successful Dominican Artist Abroad.
+An opera conductor regarded for his “passionate and precise baton”, Darwin has received outstanding reviews and public praise for his interpretations of Verdi’s Il Trovatore, Bizet’s Carmen, Rossini’s L’Italiana in Algeri, Gershwin’s Porgy and Bess, Donizetti’s Elisir D’Amore and Bizet’s Pearl Fishers.
+He served as Music Director for Winter Opera St. Louis from 2016 to 2019.
+Early in his career was appointed Cover Conductor at the Florida Grand Opera (Don Pasquale, Carmen, Norma, Barber of Seville), Opera Naples (La Boheme), the Palm Beach Symphony Orchestra and the Florida International University Symphony Orchestra.
+He conducted the Dominican premiere of Anton Bruckner’s Symphony No. 7 with the Música Sacra Philharmonic to great acclaim and received the prestigious Premio Soberano as Successful Dominican Artist Abroad.

-For the 2018-2019 season he served as Music Director for Winter Opera St. Louis, Music Director for the Música Sacra concert series in Santo Domingo, Conductor-in-Residence for the Washington University Symphony Orchestra, Director of Orchestral Studies at the University of Missouri St. Louis and Cover Conductor for the St. Louis Youth Symphony Orchestra.
-Aquino has also been recently selected as Music Director for the Gateway Festival Orchestra, starting in July 2019.
+Currently, he serves as Music Director for the Música Sacra concert series in Santo Domingo, Music Director of the Gateway Festival Orchestra, Director of Orchestral Studies at the University of Missouri St. Louis, Conductor-in-Residence for the Washington University Symphony Orchestra, Cover Conductor for the St. Louis Symphony Orchestra and St. Louis Youth Symphony Orchestra.

 Darwin’s principal teachers were Grzegorz Nowak and Ramon Tebar, with additional studies and masterclasses from Benjamin Zander, Colin Metters, Jose Serebrier, Carlos Miguel Prieto and James Judd.
 He holds a Master’s in Music in Orchestral Conducting from the Florida International University, where he received the Graduate Performer Award for his conducting of E. Chabrier opera L’Etoile.